lbai-lab/dcnn-training/README.md

 ```

 ## Pre-trained Models
-You can download pretrained models here:
+You can download pretrained models here: https://sfsu.box.com/s/plwet99u0d27tuegroz5ezkznlik0zjl
-- To be done
+- In file name: DN:Denormalized, LR:Label rescaled, IReLU: integrated relu
+- Scripts do not support reading pretrain models for now (To be done).

 ## Contributing
 If you found this paper useful, please cite our work: